TRUST-PALL: Inclusive Palliative Care for LGBTIQ+ People

 We seek to understand how individuals with concealable sexual and gender minority identities choose to selectively conceal or disclose their identities.
 Using a large multi-national survey, we first provide a birds-eye view of how selectively people choose to disclose their sexual and gender minority identities across important relational domains (e.g., family, friends, neighbors, work/school) in different countries.
 Second, we seek to explain why patterns of disclosure vary between people and countries.

-Tabea Hässler (University of Zurich), Léïla Eisner (University of Lausanne), Michal Pasek (Beyond Conflict), Evgeny Osin (National Research University Higher School of Economics), Masi Noor (University of Keel), Emilio Paolo Visintin (University of Ferrara), Colette van Laar (University of Leuven), Esra Ummark (University of Oslo), Sabine Otten (University of Groningen), and Julian Rengers (University of Groningen)
+Tabea Hässler (University of Zurich), Léïla Eisner (University of Zurich), Michal Pasek (University of Illinois Chicago), Evgeny Osin (National Research University Higher School of Economics), Masi Noor (University of Keel), Emilio Paolo Visintin (University of Ferrara), Colette van Laar (University of Leuven), Esra Ummark (University of Oslo), Sabine Otten (University of Groningen), and Julian Rengers (University of Groningen)

 Sports and LGBTIQ+ negativity